oac-tree/oac-tree/doc/procedure.rst

    // Retrieve the value of an attribute std::string version = myProcedure.GetAttributeString("version");

-Remember to refer to the specific derived classes for instructions and variables to understand their specific implementations and functionality.

 Additional Notes
 ----------------

 The ``Procedure`` class supports various additional features, such as setting up preamble information, registering types and plugins, and handling callbacks for variable updates.
 Users can refer to the specific class methods, presented in the following section, for more details on these advanced features.

 Class definition
 ----------------

 Next is presented the definition of the ``Procedure`` class and its main methods.

 .. doxygenclass:: sup::sequencer::Procedure
    :members: